 Insurance Is Required

 Massachusetts state law requires that all students have medical insurance.
 To meet its legal obligations, the College enrolls and bills all eligible students for the Mount Holyoke College Student Injury and Sickness Insurance Plan.
 This fee may be waived if the student's family insurance meets the Massachusetts state requirements and if the insurance is waived online by the waiver deadline.
-The waiver deadline for 2014-15 academic year is September 10, 2014.
+The waiver process opens on June 15, 2015 and the deadline to complete the waiver for the 2015-2016 academic year is September 16, 2015.
 State and federal health insurance plans (such as Medicaid) do not meet the requirements and cannot be used to waive the student health insurance plan.